 Jet Ski (PWC) Licence

 You can obtain your Jet Ski (PWC) licence with a one-day training course from Maritime and Safety Training.
 Courses are conducted in metropolitan and regional areas of NSW.

-You are required to earn a general Boat Licence before qualifying for a Jet Ski (PWC) licence in accordance with NSW RMS guidelines.
+You are required to earn a general Boat Licence before qualifying for a Jet Ski (PWC) licence in accordance with Transport for NSW Maritime guidelines.
 Please contact us at 1300 302 123 to discuss your specific training needs or whether you require assistance in selecting a suitable course for yourself, a family member or group booking.

 The course normally takes place at the end of a scheduled boat licence course or as a stand-alone course that lasts around one hour.
 Applicants who have already received their boat licence and are requiring their PWC licence are welcome to sit in on the boat licence course as a refresher when it is run in conjunction (free of charge).
 The Jet Ski course consists of a written assessment.
 Once the Jet Ski (PWC) course and exam have been finalised, you will need to complete a licence application form that we supply to you.
 You then need to present the licence form and fee to a Government Service Centre in NSW.
 There is no need for additional testing as you are now qualified for a JET SKI (PWC) LICENCE.

 - Consists of 15 multiple choice questions